Alfakynz/Resource-Pack-Maker/README.md

 ### 🔄 Automatically refresh on save

-Thanks to **Hot Reload Resource Packs**, when a file changed in your `resourcepacks` directory, it refreshs the game assets.
-And with **Remove Reloading Screen**, you aren't blocked at the loading screen anymore.

 Thanks to **Hot Reload Resource Packs**, whenever a file is changed in your `resourcepacks` directory, the game assets are refreshed automatically.
 And with **Remove Reloading Screen**, you no longer get stuck on the loading screen during reloads.

 ### 📈 An optimized modpack 🔧